miladghaznavi/Elastic-VNF-Placement/README.md

 # Elastic-VNF-Placement
 This repository releases the source-code and the simulator developed as part of "Elastic Virtual Network Function Placement (EVNFP)"[1] published in 4th IEEE conference on Cloud Networking (CloudNet) 2015.
 The paper introduces _Elastic Virtual Network Function Placement_ (EVNFP) problem and presents a mathematical model to optimize the operational costs in providing VNF services.
 In this model, the _elasticity overhead_ and the _trade-off between bandwidth and host resource consumption_ are considered together, while prior work ignored this perspective of the problem.
 We propose a solution called _Simple Lazy Facility Location_ (SLFL) to optimize the placement of VNF instances in response to on-demand workload.
-In our evaluation, we comapre SLFL with _First-Fit_ and _Random_ placements.
+In our evaluation, we compare SLFL with _First-Fit_ and _Random_ placements.

 This repository contains four folders:
 - _Datacenter_: Source code to generate datacenter topologies: Fattree and VL2.